LawrenceELee/HowToUseExternalJarsAndPackages/README.md

    java -cp ".;C:\cygwin\home\user\bin\junit4.10\junit-4.10.jar" com.my.somepkg.MyTestRunner

 If not package is specified, then it assumes current directory.
-And you can omitt path to .java and .class files respectively.
+Then you can omitt path to .java and .class files respectively.

+1) Go to directory where .java file are located.

-javac ...same as above...
-MyTestRunner.java java ...same as above...
+2) javac ...same as above...
+MyTestRunner.java

+3) java ...same as above...
 MyTestRunner

 Note: